NTX-McGill/NeuroTechX-McGill-2021/ML_new/README.md

 | 'hello w'       | '1' | ( 1. world , 2. weekend  , 3. windchill ) |
 | 'hello world '  | ''  | () |

-## Files

-The code consists of three files:
-1. `utils.py`: Contains functions for cleaning, parsing and loading pickle of models.
-There is also a dictionary of nearby keys for possible mistyping and bad letter prediction.
-3. `train.py`: Creates word tuple models based on selected dataset and saves os.file paths of models.
-4. `predict.py`: Contains functions for next word predictions and an interative testing loop for prediction tests.